OmniAD: Detect and Understand Industrial Anomaly via Multimodal Reasoning: Method

-\textbf{Answer Accuracy Reward. } This reward assesses the accuracy of the answer compared to the ground truth.
+This reward evaluates the final answer against the ground truth and directly encourages correct task completion.
 A reward of 1 is given for a correct answer, while a reward of 0.1 is assigned for an incorrect answer.
+Compared with a strict zero-reward design, this formulation provides a smoother optimization signal during RL training and helps stabilize learning when the model explores different reasoning paths.